Swiftrail84/Tabbed-Stack-Card/README.md

 The card itself does not replace existing Home Assistant cards—it simply organizes them into an intuitive tabbed interface.

-Most users will create and configure their tabs directly from the built-in visual editor.
-YAML remains fully supported for advanced configurations or users who prefer manual editing.
+Most users will create and configure their tabs directly from the built-in visual editor (see below); YAML remains fully supported for advanced configurations or users who prefer manual editing.

 ---